Ukraine conflict: Russian rouble plunges after new sanctions announced

 Growing tensions also helped push Brent crude oil above $100 (£75) a barrel.

-The move by the European Union, United States and their allies to cut off a number of Russian banks from Swift are the harshest measures imposed to date on Moscow over the Ukraine conflict.
+The move by the European Union, United States and their allies to cut off a number of Russian banks from Swift is the harshest measure imposed to date on Moscow over the Ukraine conflict.

 The assets of Russia's central bank will also be frozen, limiting the country's ability to access its overseas reserves.